BU-Spark/ds-boston-bpda-br-election/SCRUM/Team2_scrum_report_Oct29.md

 - Created a dataset filled with political party votes over the years spanning our election data
 - Modeled our new dataset in Jupyter
 - Answered our key question on How have voting patterns changed over time?
-- Answered our key question on
+- Answered our key question: What are some communal or demographic factors that influence voting patterns?
+Which factors appear to be the most impactful?

 ### What will I be working on next?
 Up next, we will be working on the following: